Lartu/ldpl/README.md

 ### Using Snappy:

-If your system supports the Snappy Package Manager (for example, Ubuntu) you can install the latest LDPL release by running the command `snap install ldpl`.
-That's it!
+~If your system supports the Snappy Package Manager (for example, Ubuntu) you can install the latest LDPL release by running the command `snap install ldpl`.
+That's it!~

+⚠️ **The snap release of LDPL is not working at the moment, it will be fixed in the coming days, but for now please refrain from using it!** (2019-12-28)

 ### Using the LDPL Install Wizard: